 Benefits of ControlUp Monitor

 ControlUp Monitor offers a number of benefits to admins who require continuous monitoring of their resources:

 - After a Monitor is installed in the organization, monitoring of resources is a continuous process, running 24/7 regardless of the presence of active ControlUp Consoles in the network.
 Multiple Monitor instances automatically provide mutual backup and high availability for monitoring.

 - Monitors can be configured to alert ControlUp users about incidents that cannot be detected by ControlUp Console.
 For example, only the Monitor records “Computer Down” incidents, since detection of this incident requires continuous monitoring.

-- ControlUp Monitor can be configured to export data tables to disk for future analysis using ControlUp Reporter.
+- ControlUp Monitor can be configured to export data tables to disk in CSV format for analysis.
 The scheduled export process runs in the background and ensures continuous logging, which cannot be guaranteed using the interactive Console.

 - The Monitor is mandatory for uploading data to ControlUp Hybrid Cloud Insights and for exporting activity files for the Insights On-Premises

 Respectively, the following limitations apply to ControlUp organizations which do not have a Monitor instance installed: